Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage when a visual dashboard is needed (2D map or 3D view), but provides no explicit guidance on when to use this tool versus alternatives, nor any exclusions or prerequisites.
-The context is clear but not directive.
+The description implies usage for visual dashboard access but does not explicitly state when to use this tool versus alternatives, nor does it provide exclusions or prerequisites.
+The usage context is only implied.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.